Master-Bruno/FB-INSTA/README.md

 Facebook And Instagram Hacking Tool

-# Instagram Account Cracking Tool
+# Instagram/Facebook Account Cracking Tool

-This is a tool that will help you crack Instagram account very quickly.
-You also need a cookie to run this tool.
-You will understand how to get it when you run the tool
+This is a tool that will help you crack Instagram/Facebook account very quickly.

 #